Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

     - when mixing include and import - include all headers before any imports

-## Video 6: Cross-Platform File Management
+## Video: Cross-Platform File Management

 C++ is often known to be hard and low level.
 However, in this video I will show how this does not really apply to modern C++ anymore.
 We will be writing a small utility to rename files in a platform idependent way and explore